A Note to Teachers

 - List of similar occupations, with summaries of their job duties, typical education level needed to enter the occupation, and median pay

-- Similar occupations are selected on the basis of similar work performed and, in some cases, on the basis of the skills, education, and/or training needed to perform the work at a competent level.
+- Similar occupations are selected by similar work performed and, sometimes, on the basis of the skills, education, and/or training needed to do the work at a competent level.